-Online mental health self-help programmes are mental health apps and online programmes that people can use to improve their mental well-being and cope with a mental health problem.
-They include meditation apps as well as apps and online programmes that are specifically for depression, anxiety, stress, low mood, fear, worry, body image issues or eating disorders, to name the more common types of mental health apps and online programmes.
+Online mental health self-help programmes are mental health apps, online programmes or other online resources that people can use to improve their mental well-being and cope with a mental health problem.
+The more common types are mental health apps and online programmes such as meditation apps as well as apps and online programmes that are specifically for depression, anxiety, stress, low mood, fear, worry, body image issues or eating disorders.

 Most related studies to date have focused on the experiences of people using online mental health self-help programmes as participants in research studies (Fulford et al., 2016).
 The positive results of these studies have led the way and furthered the development of such online tools.
 At the same time, the extent and nature of their use outside of research trial settings have been less well investigated (Bauer & Moessner, 2013; Musiat & Tarrier, 2014).
 Little is known about the actual nature of use of online mental health self-help programmes in people’s everyday life.
 This research study aims to explore how online mental health self-help programmes are used by people with mental health problems in their everyday lives.